card gamer logo

 In fact, just 13 Ace Spec cards were released over the next three sets, with Plasma Storm, Plasma Freeze, and Plasma Blast receiving their own before the card type disappeared altogether.

+Ace Spec cards are so powerful that players are only allowed one in their deck overall; note that that’s not one of each Ace Spec card, that’s one, single Ace Spec card per deck.
 So while it was never certain that players would draw an Ace Spec card, their effects gave players, in theory at least, a big advantage if they managed to get one into their hand and into play.

-Though there’s been an awful lot of power and ability creep over the years since these Item cards were introduced, which makes some of their supposed game changing power almost laughably quaint, The Pokemon Company have decided that it’s time to bring Ace Spec cards back, more than a decade since players last saw them.
+Though there’s been an awful lot of power and ability creep over the years since these Item cards were introduced, which makes some of their supposed game changing power almost laughably quaint, The Pokémon Company have decided that it’s time to bring Ace Spec cards back, more than a decade since players last saw them.

-Naturally, the new cards will be in line with the current meta and offer effects that will prove useful for the Pokemon TCG as it exists today, as well as going beyond just being Item cards, as you’ll see.
+Naturally, the new cards will be in line with the current meta and offer effects that will prove useful for the Pokémon TCG as it exists today, as well as going beyond just being Item cards, as you’ll see.

 So what Ace Spec cards were there, what sets were they in, and what new cards can we expect?